tonyhffong/Lint.jl/docs/messages.md

 | I381   | unused lintpragma
 | I382   | argument declared but not used
 | I391   | also a global from src
+| I392   | local variable might cause confusion with a synonymous export from Base
 |        |
 | **I4** | *Usage Info*
 | I472   | assignment in the if-predicate clause